top of page

 Embrace the Power of Changing Your Mind: Think Like a Bayesian to Make Better Decisions, Part 1

 Changing your mind is not weakness; it is disciplined strength.
-We live in a world that rewards certainty, slogans, and quick takes.
-Yet the choices that shape our careers, finances, health, and relationships usually unfold under uncertainty.
-The risk is obvious: when we cling to yesterday’s belief in a shifting world, our judgment drifts away from reality.
-The result is avoidable regret—missed opportunities, inefficient effort, and decisions we cannot defend when the dust settles.
+We live in a world rewarding certainty, slogans, and quick takes.
+Yet the choices shaping our careers, finances, health, and relationships usually unfold under uncertainty.
+The risk is obvious: when we cling to yesterday’s belief in a shifting world, the accuracy of our future judgments drifts away from reality.
+The result is avoidable regret—missed opportunities, inefficient effort, lower wealth, impaired health, and decisions we cannot defend when the dust settles.

 Psychologists call the stickiness of old beliefs confirmation bias and status-quo bias.
 Economists observe similar inertia in markets and organizations.
 Neuroscience adds a critical piece: the brain runs on prediction.
 When reality surprises us, dopamine spikes signal a prediction error.
 That signal is a built-in update invitation.
 Culture and ego often reject it.
 We rationalize away the signal or drown it out with social proof.
-A better path is to make those error signals actionable through a repeatable process for belief revision.
+Oxytocin is our tribal neurotransmitter, encouraging our focus on people-based decision factors and discounting environmental-based decision factors.
+Our brain is running an operating system helpful for survival a thousand years ago, but not so helpful today.
+A better path is to make those error signals actionable through a consistent, repeatable process for belief updating.

-This article argues for one simple, powerful habit: treat every important belief as a working hypothesis, not a permanent identity.
+This article argues for one simple, powerful habit: treat every important belief as work in progress, not a permanent identity.
 Test it, update it, and move.
-The process that keeps those updates honest is Bayesian inference.
+The process of keeping those updates honest is called Bayesian inference.
 Rev. Thomas Bayes did not write a self-help manual.
 He left us a method for combining prior knowledge with new evidence to form a more accurate belief.
 That method scales from umbrellas and medical tests to job changes and investment policy.

 The point is not to turn life into equations.
-The point is to install a lightweight belief-updating loop that runs in the background of daily judgment.
-When the loop runs, you respond to evidence instead of mood, noise, or pressure.
+The point is to install a lightweight belief-updating routine running in the background of daily judgment.
+When the routine runs, you respond to evidence instead of mood, noise, or pressure.
 You reduce overreaction to one-off events.
 You raise your signal-to-noise ratio.
 You get to be wrong early, not catastrophically late.

 Article Series